shankar08/emailGenerator/README.md

 - **Personalization Agent:** Adds user-specific details.
 - **Review Agent:** Checks for grammar, tone, and clarity.
 - **Router Agent:** Decides if another draft/rewrite is needed or finishes the flow.
+- **Evaluation:** GPT 4.0 is again used to evaluate the final output with the requested content to measure the performance of the LLM.

 ---